requests-cache/requests-cache/CONTRIBUTING.md

 ### Test Layout
 * Tests are divided into unit and integration tests:
-    * Unit tests can be run without any additional setup, and don't depend on any external services
+    * Unit tests can be run without any additional setup, and **don't depend on any external services**.
-    * Integration tests depend on additional services, which are easiest to run using Docker (see Integration Tests section below).
+    * Integration tests **depend on additional services**, which are easiest to run using Docker (see Integration Tests section below).
 * See [conftest.py](https://github.com/reclosedev/requests-cache/blob/master/tests/conftest.py) for
   [pytest fixtures](https://docs.pytest.org/en/stable/fixture.html) that apply the most common